 - Intellectual Stimulation-stimulates followers to be creative and innovative; to challenge own beliefs and values

 - Individualized Situation-Creates supportive climate; listens carefully to individual needs of followers

 Substitutes for Leadership:

-Follower characteristics is the ability, experience, training, professional orientation, or the need for independence, and indifference toward organizational rewards.
+Follower characteristics are the ability, experience, training, professional orientation, or the need for independence, and indifference toward organizational rewards.
 Are your job characteristics routine, unambiguous, and satisfying jobs?
-Finally organization characteristics can explicit formalized goals, rigid rules and procedures, or cohesive work groups, inflexibility
+Finally, organization characteristics can explicit formalized goals, rigid rules and procedures, or cohesive work groups, inflexibility